 Payouts and Commission

-Winning Banker and Player bets are paid even money (1:1) for all bets.
-However, Banker bets are subject to a 5% commission.
+Winning banker and player bets are paid even money (1:1) for all bets, except banker bets are subject to a 5% commission.
+The commission balances the fact that Banker wins slightly more often.
 This is essentially the house edge.
 Winning tie bets are usually paid 8 to 1.

 If you’re wondering which way to bet, statistically, the Banker is your best bet.
 Here’s why: